Town Center Foot & Ankle

 Athlete’s foot, medically known as tinea pedis, leads to an uncomfortable, scaly, itchy rash surrounding your toes.
 If over-the-counter remedies aren’t working for you, or if athlete’s foot continues to reoccur, it’s time to head to Town Center Foot & Ankle for treatment.
-To get started on your athlete’s foot therapy today at the Kingwood or Atascocita, Texas, offices, request an evaluation.
-Call the office or request your appointment online.
+To get started on your athlete’s foot therapy today at our office in Kingwood, Texas office give us a call or request your appointment online.

 Athlete’s foot is a highly contagious fungal infection.
 While fungal infections can develop anywhere on your body, they thrive in areas where it’s warm, dark, and damp, like between your toes.
 Athlete’s foot can develop due to: